Renaming in distributed certification: Introduction

 A direct consequence of this theorem is that for local certification with certificates of size $\Omega(\log n)$, assuming identifiers in $[n^c]$ or $[n]$ is equivalent.
 Indeed, when nodes are given identifiers in $[n^c]$, one can encode in the certificates a new identifier assignment from $[n]$ as well as its certification with $O(\log n)$ bits.

 In Theorem~\ref{thm:seb}, the new identifier assignment has a specific form that is dictated by the structure of the graph.
-If some cases we cannot choose this new identifier assignment, as it might be given by an adversary.
-We prove that such a renaming can be certified with significantly larger certificates.
+In some cases, we cannot choose this new identifier assignment, as it might be given by an adversary.
+We prove that such a renaming can still be certified compactly, albeit with significantly larger certificates.

 \begin{restatable}{theorem}{ThmLouis} In any $n$-vertex graph, any identifier renaming from range $[M]$ to range $[n]$ can be locally certified with $O(n + \log M)$ bits. \end{restatable}